Pistifeju/Thesis/README.md

 ## How to setup the project

-Please follow the steps outlined in this README file to set the application, as this is not a finished project yet.
+Please follow the steps outlined in this README file to set the application.
 The project may not function properly without completing these steps, and you may encounter errors or issues if you attempt to run the project without configuring.

 ### 1. Clone the project
 Clone the project from GitHub by running the following command in your terminal: